WidgiLabs/wp-unit/readme.txt

 Donate link: http://www.widgilabs.com
 Tags: unit-testing, phpunit
 Requires at least: 3.0
-Tested up to: 3.0
+Tested up to: 3.0.4
-Stable tag: 1.1
+Stable tag: 2.0

 == Description ==

 Enables you to create unit tests for your plugins, run and check the results in a centralized way.
-It depends on phpunit so you must install it before you use this plugin.
+It uses phpunit.

 Its based on the WordPress automated system but distributed as a plugin.
 Also it does not require a new database and a new configuration file so when you create your unit tests pay special attention to your database access so you keep a consistent database.